 The Judicial Panel (composed of four students, one faculty and one staff) hearing the case considers precedent/past practice, the circumstances surrounding the case, and the student’s individual circumstances, when deciding the appropriate sanctions.
 Stanford’s Student Conduct Penalty Code limits the range of sanctions a Panel can consider.
-The Dean of Student Life reviews all penalties for consistency with the Penalty Code and with precedent/past practice.
-He can ask a Panel to reconsider its decision but he can not overturn it.
+The Dean of Students reviews all penalties for consistency with the Penalty Code and with precedent/past practice.
+The Dean of Students can ask a Panel to reconsider its decision but cannot overturn it.
 (The only penalty that can be overturned is expulsion, which must be approved by the provost.)

 The Judicial Officer keeps the faculty member/TA apprised of the investigation and the student’s explanation.
 Additionally, the reporting party attends the hearing to present the evidence.
 Faculty members are informed of the outcome of the hearing and they issue the appropriate grade for the course (as stated above).